Acid Tongue (band)

 Acid Tongue is an American rock band, formed in 2015 in Seattle, Washington.
 In 2022, Rolling Stone featured Acid Tongue on their In My Room concert series.
-To date, the band has released three studio albums and four EPs on Seattle independent label Freakout Records.
+To date, the band has released five studio albums and four EPs on Seattle independent label Freakout Records.

 History

 Founded by songwriter and core member Guy Keltner (vocals, guitar) and visual artist Ian Cunningham (vocals, drums), the band currently comprises a rotating roster of musicians and tours internationally.

 Guy Keltner and Ian Cunningham began recording songs in Seattle under the name Acid Tongue in 2015, and that year they released their first EP, I Died Dreaming.
 Keltner is the founder of the Freakout Festival in Seattle, and in 2015 the band founded Freakout Records with Skyler Locatelli, which has since released most of the band's records.
 Acid Tongue's debut EP caught the attention of KEXP and UK label Failure by Design, and was reissued in the UK in February 2016.
 Keltner subsequently began regularly touring the UK and recorded their second EP, Beautiful Disaster, in a London basement.
 The band's early sound incorporated elements of psychedelia, soul, and folk music.

 Some of the band's earliest performances included support slots for King Gizzard & the Lizard Wizard (on their debut US tour), De La Soul, The Sonics, and The King Khan & BBQ Show.

 On October 13, 2017, the band released their debut album, Babies, and extensively toured the United States and Europe in support of the release.
 Recorded in Seattle and Portland throughout 2016, the album was produced by Matt Drenik of Battleme, and was praised for its "DIY punk ethos" in Nylon Magazine.
 The band performed selected songs from Babies live on KEXP-FM in March 2018.

 From 2016 to 2018, Keltner maintained a residence in Brooklyn, collaborating with Matt Gibbs of Evolfo for live performances, and recorded Acid Tongue's 2019 EP The Night We Broke Our Lease in Gibbs' Ditmas Park home.
 The band also began touring Mexico extensively during this time.
 Joel Gion of The Brian Jonestown Massacre performed the song "Careless" with the band at the 2018 Freakout Festival.
 In November, 2019, the band performed live on the King-TV program Band In Seattle.

 The band reunited with Matt Drenik in the studio during their time off from tours in 2018 and 2019, and on March 13, 2020, they released their sophomore album, Bullies.
 The album marked a departure from their previous releases, mixing elements of glam rock and power pop with Motown-influenced string arrangements.
 The album generated notable press from Rolling Stone France, and they performed the song "Bullies" for the magazine's In My Room series.
 The band's decision to livestream their album release show due to the coronavirus outbreak was profiled in The Seattle Times.
 Bullies made the Top 90 Charts on KEXP-FM in March 2020.
 In 2021 the band performed songs from Bullies live for Jam in the Van.